-The application of differential rates and minimum payments maintains equity in the rating of properties across the Shire, enabling Council to provide facilities, infrastructure and services to the entire community and visitors.
+The application of differential rates and minimum payments maintains equity in the rating of properties across the Shire of Broome (the Shire), enabling Council to provide facilities, infrastructure and services to the entire community and visitors.

-In summary this report has been developed to present to Council:
+This report has been developed to present to Council:

-- 1. The 2018/2019 budget process to date including revenue required to be raised from rates as per the 2018/2019 draft budget; - 2.
+- 1. The 2019/20 budget process to date including revenue required to be raised from rates as per the 2019/20 draft budget; - 2.
 The proposed rating categories and corresponding valuations; - 3.
-The proposed rate in the dollar for each rating category reflecting a 1.78% increase from the preceding year; - 4.
+The proposed rate in the dollar for each rating category reflecting a 1.75% increase from the preceding year; - 4.
 The proposed minimum payments for each rating category, which remained the same as the preceding year.
 Once again UV Mining category is set at a lower level to ensure compliance with section 6.35 of the LGA; - 5.
-An illustration of the proposed differential rates and minimum payments required to be raised to balance the 2018/2019 budget; and - 6.
-The required public notice of certain rates.
+An illustration of the proposed differential rates and minimum payments required to be raised to balance the 2019/20 budget; - 6.
+The requirement to advertise certain rating information through public notice; and - 7.
+The requirement to consider submissions received in relation to the proposed rates.